 DOMVS estate agency in Shillingstone has been selling and letting homes since 2005 via its nearby offices.
 DOMVS has a good selection of property to buy in Shillingstone, as well as property to rent in Shillingstone and provides a choice of three easy ways to get a free valuation for either selling or letting your property.

-Properties in Shillingstone had an overall average price of £356,000 over the last year.
+House prices in Shillingstone have an overall average of £424,111 over the last year.

-The majority of sales in Shillingstone during the last year were semi-detached properties, selling for an average price of £278,333.
-Detached properties sold for an average of £570,000, with terraced properties fetching £375,000.
+The majority of properties sold in Shillingstone during the last year were detached properties, selling for an average price of £441,714.
+Semi-detached properties sold for an average of £435,000, with terraced properties fetching £290,000.

-Overall, sold prices in Shillingstone over the last year were 20% down on the previous year and 5% down on the 2018 peak of £374,050.
+Overall, the historical sold prices in Shillingstone over the last year were 13% down on the previous year and 4% down on the 2022 peak of £443,600.

 Shillingstone is featured in the Domesday Book of 1086 as a settlement of just 46 households, with meadow, woodlands and a mill.
 Its name is a derivation of Eschelling’s (or Ascelin’s) town.
 It once had the tallest maypole in Dorset – 86 feet (26 metres) high!
 An agricultural community, it mainly specialised in the production of moss.